databrickslabs/partner-connect-api/README.md

 In order to onboard as a partner in Databricks Partner Connect, we require partners to validate their API implementation using the test suites provided in this project.
 Before running the tests against your API, it is recommended that you run the [sample tests](#build-and-run-sample-tests) to make sure your environment is set up correctly.
-Follow the below steps to run the tests against your API.
+Follow the below steps to validate your API implementation.
 1. Create a partner config file.
 2. Run certification tests.
+3. Test using the self-testing partner CLI/APIs.
-3. Upload artifacts.
+4. Upload artifacts.

 ###  1. Create partner config
 Partners need to create a config file to specify the partner service endpoint, and other relevant details used by the tests in this repo.